bblfsh/documentation/using-babelfish/language-clients.md

-The client API's differ to adapt to their language specific idioms, the following code snippets show several simple examples with the Go, Python and Scala clients that parser a file and apply a filter to return all the simple
+The client API's differ to adapt to their language specific idioms, the following code snippets show several simple examples with the Go, Python and Scala clients that parse a file and apply a filter to return all the simple
 identifiers:

 ### Go example